rs545837/LLM_Debate/README.md

   **Multiple Solvers provide solutions.**
   **Critic reviews all solutions, and Solvers refine their answers based on feedback.**
   **Judge evaluates the final responses.**

+-   31/10/2024: Some improvements like issues of derailment

 ==============================================